 People with the Cs personality type tend to be more reserved and solitary.
 Editors typically limit their contact with others to interactions that are more structured than informal, so they may find themselves hesitant to join in casual group conversations.

-With a position on the lower bottom right of the DISC, Editor prefer to be serious and rational.
+With a position on the lower bottom right of the DISC model map, Editors prefer to be serious and rational.
 People with this archetype may enjoy logical arguments or interacting with people who use a more systematic or methodical approach.
 They also think carefully before speaking and typically use words precisely.

 Take a private, independent approach to life.

 Be sensitive to other peoples' phoniness, insincerity or arrogance.

 Separate emotions from decision-making.

 Be serious, exacting and, sometimes, perfectionistic in their work.

 Every personality archetype has strengths and blind spots, and these are often amplified in professional settings where we often encounter a diverse group of people with vastly different backgrounds and value systems.

 Gathering information and assesses risk before making decisions.